shahd1995913/Reading-note/Growthmindset.md

 ~~Hallow peopla its my~~

-Type of PR | Done By
+Type of PR | Advanteges
 ------------ | -------------
 growth mindset | improved by determination growth mindset | improved by  work